 Working in rural areas can be an eye-opening experience.
 Take for instance the patient demographic, various styles of practice and serving underserved communities.
 Being a high-demand job, there is the potential that your specialty is the only one in the region.
 Meaning you are taking on everyone who needs you as you are literally their only chance of sustainability, recovery or healing.
 These circumstances allow you to expand your medical horizons and set yourself up for success in the future.
 Think about it as not only helping, but giving back.

-Are you ready to work rural as a Locum Tenens?
+Are you ready to start working as a rural Locum Tenens?

 It’s not an option that most take on, but it is an option that can offer you measurable benefits.
 Not only in income, but in experience.
-A less amount of patients doesn’t mean you are doing less work, but you are supporting those in areas where healthcare is limited.
 You are taking on cases that many don’t often get help on and if they do, it could be hours and hours away.
 It is a lifestyle that allows you to slow down with your patients and get down to what is really happening.
 On the flip side, it’s a lifestyle where you get to live at a pace where you can enjoy life.
 Get to know the people, the place and even yourself.
 Enjoy your favorite hobbies and maybe even learn something new.
 There is something for everyone in rural areas, though if you have any more questions, don’t be afraid to click here!